cekbote/coredns_ml_plugin/README.md

 ### Visualization Dashboard

 To analyse and visualize the results stored in the in the Elasticsearch database, a Dash Application was created.
-A small demo of the application can be seen below:
+A demo of the application can be seen
+below:

 <p align = "center">
     <img style="float: right;" src="https://github.com/chanakyaekbote/coredns_ml_plugin/blob/master/readme_assets/dash_app_gif.gif">
 </p>

-The application has three main uses:
+The application has three main use cases:

-- __Domain Name Analysis:__ The application allows the user to search for a a particular domain name along with a time range.
+- __Domain Name Analysis:__ The application allows the user to search for a a particular domain name along with a request time range.
 The application will then search for that particular domain name in the Elasticsearch database.
-Once the domain name is found, the app will display the number of requests to that particular domain name, the nature of the domain name (benign or malicious) and also the IP addresses that have queried that particular domain name.
-This allows the user to have a domain specific analysis.
+Once the domain name is found, the app will display the number of requests to that particular domain name in that time range, the nature of the domain name (benign or malicious) and also the IP addresses that have queried that particular domain name.
+This allows for a domain specific analysis.

 <p align = "center">